 TK Curriculum

-By the end of TK students will be able to identify all uppercase and lowercase letters along with properly forming all of the uppercase and lowercase letters as well.
+By the end, TK students will be able to identify all uppercase and lowercase letters along with properly forming all of the uppercase and lowercase letters as well.
 TK students are taught letters in a variety of ways including tactile, kinesthetic, visual, and auditory.

 Module 1: Numbers to 5